Education in East Germany: Polytechnic schools

 The polytechnic secondary school, abbreviation POS for "Polytechnische Oberschule", was developed from 1957 to 1958 and established in 1959.
 The POS focused strongly on German language, mathematics, physics, chemistry, biology, astronomy, physical geography, sports, history, political education and of course, technology-related theoretical and practical work, including gardening, woodwork, metal work.
 Religion was not taught in school, but could be learned in the respective religious community outside of school.
 Instead of a comprehensive school with primary education followed by secondary education, the POS restructured the classic education process completely by establishing a systemic curriculum which expanded the concepts of secondary education into the lower classes.
 For instance in mathematics, handling of variables, math text problems with a multi-level solution, a fully developed embedded course in geometry, the introduction to vectors, the handling and solving of simple equations etc. were taught from the beginning of the first grade.
 But nevertheless other subjects like arts, music and so forth were not neglected but emphasised to be important for an all-around, gapless general education.

-One lesson lasted 45 minutes and students went to school six days a week.
-On Saturdays, there were approximately four to five lessons.
+One lesson would last 45 minutes and students went to school six days a week.
+On Saturdays, there were approximately four or five lessons.
 The Ministry of Education determined a table of lessons (Stundentafel) which expressed the ideas of the curriculum by naming the subjects that were believed to be crucial for a modern general education together with the number of weekly lessons for every single subject.
 The table of lessons fragmented in two parts, the compulsory teaching (obligatorischer Unterricht) and the elective teaching (fakultativer Unterricht).
 Later a third component was introduced, the optionally compulsory teaching (wahlweise obligatorischer Unterricht).

-Together with the introduction of the POS grading at schools was reorganized as well.
+Together, with the introduction of the POS grading at schools was reorganized as well.

-School started early, often 7 am or 7.30 am.
+School started early, usually between 7 am or 8 am.